H.R. 6553: TIER Act of 2025

 Congressional oversight committees

-Congress would receive periodic agency reports on any threshold changes made through regulation, not just those written directly into statute.
+Congress would receive periodic agency reports on threshold changes made through regulation, not just those written directly into statute.

 Share this story